Updated: Jul 29

 Knowing the difference between gross and net salaries

-While salaries are generally negotiated in gross amounts, it's always useful for to have an idea of what will really end up in your pocket at the end of the month.
+While salaries are generally negotiated in gross amounts, it's always useful to have an idea of what will really end up in your pocket at the end of the month.

 Researching the salary range: points of reference

 Starting your preparation by looking up points of reference is very useful in getting a feeling of salary ranges.